 - and a Language (either French or Spanish).
 Spanish can only be chosen if it has been studied in Year 9.

-- then choose 2 additional subjects from the list of optional GCSE subjects.
+- then choose one additional subject from the list of optional GCSE subjects.

-Because the EBacc is the established academic “gold standard”, the majority of pupils are encouraged to follow Route 1, particularly if they are expected to gain grades 4-9 or A*-C in the 6 EBacc subjects.
+Because the EBacc is the established academic “gold standard”, the majority of pupils are encouraged to follow Route 1, particularly if they are expected to gain high grades in the 6 EBacc subjects.

-This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grade 4+/C+ in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
-Here pupils must choose four subjects from the list of optional subjects.
+This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve high grades in the 6 EBacc subjects but either want to study all GCSEs, or a mixture of GCSEs and other qualifications.
+Here pupils must choose three subjects from the lists of optional subjects.

-Art & Design, Business Studies, Child development, Computer Science, Drama, Economics, D&T: Electronics, D&T: Timber, Food Preparation & Nutrition, French, Geography, History, Music, Religious Studies, Physical Education, Spanish.
+Art & Design, Business Studies, Child development (OCR National), Computer Science, Drama, Economics, D&T: Electronics, D&T: Timber, Food Preparation & Nutrition, French, Geography, History, Music, Religious Studies, Physical Education, Spanish.